saphanaacademy/Spatial/ESRI_S4HANA/exercises/sdiConfig.md

 * Note that this download is only for dev/testing purposes.
 Please contact your SAP representative should you need to license this product on a production system.

 * The Data Provisioning Agent is a .SAR file so you will need to download sapcar.exe.
-Go to the SAP
+Go to [help.sap.com](http://help.sap.com) and search on "sapcar" and you should see a link to "Installing the SAPCAR Utility".

 i)	Copy sapcar.exe to your system directory ii)	Create a file SAPCAR_e.BAT with the following contents